 I sat down, surrounded by graphs and pie charts, to write my thoughts on the current state of play in what would be a fairly mundane subject for most – High Potential Talent Management Practices in India.
 Struggling for several minutes to find an opening on what was the moot point I wanted to make, respite came in the form of my 10-year-old walking in, humming these lines from the Beatles classic that turned 50 this year.

 “Little darling, it’s been a long cold lonely winter, Little darling, it feels like years since it’s been here Here comes the sun (doo doo doo)

 Here comes the sun, and I say… It’s all right” She had given me my opening.

-Triggered by the dearth of Indian data, and armed with staggering global insights that suggest high potentials contribute to various metrics by up to 90% more than others, BasilTree Consulting launched the study to understand the prevalence, evolution and sustainability of high potential programmes in Corporate India.
+Triggered by the dearth of Indian data, and armed with staggering global insights that suggest high potentials contribute to various metrics by up to 90% more than others, BasilTree Consulting launched the study to understand the prevalence, evolution, and sustainability of high potential programs in Corporate India.
 The responses of 124 seasoned HR professionals across industries and from both Indian and international companies in India have made us excited about what the future holds.
-No doubt a lot is yet to be achieved but there is a clear road ahead, and it most certainly appears to be leading in the right direction – one where identifying, nurturing and engaging ‘right talent’, has a significantly positive impact on pretty much every business metric.
+No doubt a lot is yet to be achieved but there is a clear road ahead, and it most certainly appears to be leading in the right direction – one where identifying, nurturing, and engaging ‘right talent’, has a significantly positive impact on pretty much every business metric.